clemenssielaff/notf/pynotf/pynotf/logic.md

                                                                                               +------------+
 ```

 At the very left of the Circuit, there is the simple Fact that a mouse click has occurred alongside some additional information like the position of the cursor and the button that was clicked.
-Whenever a click happens, it flows immediately into the "Click Counter" Switch that counts the number of clicks within a given time in the past and adds that number to the Click Value.
+Whenever a click happens, it flows immediately into the "Click Counter" Operator that counts the number of clicks within a given time in the past and adds that number to the Click Value.
 Downstream of the counter, we have two filters that check the click count number, strip it from the output Value and fire only if it is a single click or a second click respectively.
 Both filters then flow into a dedicated Distributor each, which turns the Click Value into a (Double) Click Event and propagates it to the interested Widgets according to their draw order.
 Widget 1 is only interested in single click events, Widget 3 only in double-clicks and Widget 2 in both.

 Looks good so far.
 We could even easily add a triple-click event and wouldn't have to change the existing network at all.
 What this story misses however, is that we don't get "click" messages, we only get "mouse up" messages.
 This only translates into a "click" if the mouse wasn't moved while it was down ... or is it a "click" regardless?
 What if the mouse was held down for a significant amount of time?
 Maybe to select a span in a playing audio file?
 Is this a click as well?

 The problem is that there are many different ways to interpret a system event like a "mouse up" and not all of them are as cleanly cut as "is this the second click in the last x milliseconds" *or not*.
-In the example, there was a dedicated Switch to count clicks.
+In the example, there was a dedicated Operator to count clicks.
 This seems fairly general.
-But what about an Switch to decide whether this was a click, a gesture, etc. especially if it could be multiple of these things?
+But what about an Operator to decide whether this was a click, a gesture, etc. especially if it could be multiple of these things?
 What if you need to decide which of the things should be propagated to the target Widget?
-Suddenly, this Switch (and the event object it produces) has a lot of logic inside, written as code. for This is not the general solution that we want.
+Suddenly, this Operator (and the event object it produces) has a lot of logic inside, written as code. for This is not the general solution that we want.

-What we need here is an "Ordered X-OR" Switch, or however you want to call it.
-It is a way to make sure that of n different Switches, at most one will actually generate a Value - or in terms of the example: a mouse up event is either a click, the end of a drag, the end of a gesture or something else.
+What we need here is an "Ordered X-OR" Operator, or however you want to call it.
+It is a way to make sure that of n different Operators, at most one will actually generate a Value - or in terms of the example: a mouse up event is either a click, the end of a drag, the end of a gesture or something else.
 But it should not be more than one of these things.
-The Ordered X-OR Switch keeps its Receivers ordered in a list and the first Receiver to report that it has successfully accepted the Value is the last one to receive it... sounds familiar.
+The Ordered X-OR Operator keeps its Receivers ordered in a list and the first Receiver to report that it has successfully accepted the Value is the last one to receive it... sounds familiar.
 So maybe we should add another type, something like "Pre-Event", since at this point, the "mouse up" isn't yet what we called an Event earlier?
-Of course, we'd need a dedicated Switch to spit out these "Pre-Event" values and all of the Receivers need to accept them.
+Of course, we'd need a dedicated Operator to spit out these "Pre-Event" values and all of the Receivers need to accept them.
 <br> ...
 At this point, we realized that option number 5 was a dead end as well.
 <br> Which finally brings us to: